 Buried treasure or a curse unearthed?

 Archeologist, Dr. Mallory Jacks has uncovered an anomaly, a strange creature amidst familiar surroundings.
 The discovery could change the world’s perspective of anthropology and science, as well as shake the religious faith of millions.
 However, the latter is beside the scientific point.

-The newly found artifacts do not fit neatly or logically into the timeline of events comprising the history of life on planet.
+The newly found artifacts do not fit neatly or logically into the timeline of events comprising the history of life on the planet.
 Unfortunately, this could be just the cusp of the problem; who knows what else might be unveiled as the project continues.